-- Regulatory actions against the Bank - Lack of clearly differentiated products and services offerings by competition as customers perceive the products as identical. - The services rendered by front desk officers.
+- · Regulatory actions against the Bank - Lack of clearly differentiated products and services offerings from those offered by competition as customers perceive the products as identical. - The services rendered by front desk officers.

 The above risk can result in the following reputational losses: